Dmitry Shorin: “I Believe in Angels”

-The project evolved from a proposal to create sculptures for Sheremetyevo Airport.
+The project evolved from a proposal to create sculptures for Sheremetyevo International Airport.
 It was supposed to create a monument to Icarus taking off with wings from a real IL-86 on the territory of the terminal.
 Icarus would represent new power and strength, his non-burning wings would not melt, but would allow him to fly in a cruel atmosphere.
-As a result, the plot appeared only in the painting “IL-86” in 2010, and the project with the sculptures has changed.
-The sketch had a barbie with airplane wings attached from plane’s model, where the fuselage was taken in proportion to the body of the barbie.
+As a result, the plot appeared only in the painting “IL-86” in 2010, and the project with the sculptures was changed.
+The sketch had a Barbie with airplane wings attached from a plane model, where the fuselage was taken in proportion to the body of the barbie.

 The perfect body began to point to the angels, and instead of swan wings, they had new, powerful jet engines.
 Each represents a guardian angel with collective responsibility.
 A kind of frivolous angels who did not save the passengers of the flight — the wings of each were identical to a certain brand of aircraft with the identification numbers of the board that died in major plane crashes.
 The project pointed to the human factor in man-made disasters.
 The angels, being distracted by household chores, did not save the wards entrusted to them.

 Then the concept grew into the idea of Belief into The Angels and they turned into guardian angels who have the same wings as airplanes and can follow up a person in the sky.

 The project visited Erarta exhibitions in 2013 in London, New York, Zurich and at the 55th Venice Biennale at Palazzo Bembo in Venice.

 Four sculptures are located in the Pulkovo airport terminal and two are in the Erarta Museum in St. Petersburg.